Skip to main content

 2. Clients with a proven track record of success dedicate a small team to work on the initial phases of the OA implementation.

-6. Outlining these time frames and meeting the desired deadlines is a great way to keep up the momentum of the project, and will ultimately result in a faster implementation.
+3. Outlining deadlines is a great way to keep up the momentum of the project, and will ultimately result in a faster implementation.

 Dedicate Resources to Uploading Files